Remember - 80% of paddle making happens in just a few hours. That final 20%, like so many

 a paddleshaft your hand makes more of an egg shape than a circle shape.
 Yet mass-built paddleshafts are

 exactly that - a circular shape.
-That is because it is easy to engineer a round shaft.
+That is because it is easy to engineer and mass produce a round shaft.
+Walmart likes that kind of stuff.
 NOT because a

 circular shaft fits your hand.
 Your grip tends to be oblong or elliptical.
 Not round.
 Using a spokeshave,